bengyap/UserDirectory/readme.md

 There are 2 ways to run this application as below,

-1. Run with docker by this command in the root folder, docker-compose -f docker-compose.dev.yml up -d
+1. To run with docker, please install docker desktop and then run this command in the root folder, docker-compose -f docker-compose.dev.yml up -d

 2. Run without docker by this command in the root folder,